 After all we’re going through.
 After the reports, the statistics, the debates.
 Next time you hear somebody talk that ‘rising tide lifts all boats,’ just do a U-turn.
 Flip the channel.

 It’s a wrenchingly insulting metaphor from a group of nasty people.

-After the catastrophic events of the last few years, they continue to natter the little sayism.
+After the catastrophic events of the past years, they continue to natter the little sayism.
 ‘A rising tide lifts all boats.’